tfeb/symbol-nicknames/README.md

 The semantics of the case when the nickname designator is a string or a symbol are slightly different to make things sane.

-- When the nickname designator is a  string, the package designator defaults to the value of `*package^`, so nicknames are created in the current package by default.
+- When the nickname designator is a  string, the package designator defaults to the value of `*package*`, so nicknames are created in the current package by default.
 If given explicitly it should either designate a package in which the symbol will be looked up or created or be `nil`, which will create an uninterned nickname.
 - When the nickname dessignator is a symbol the package designator defaults to the home package of the symbol.
 If given explicitly then it should designate a package in which the symbol is present.
 If given as `nil` the symbol should be uninterned.

 In the symbol case where the designated package is not compatible with the symbol an error of type `package-error` is signalled.
 In the case where a nickname is being created there will be a `continue` restart which will fix things up: